RichieNibe/Software_Engineering_Internships/README.md

 # Software Engineering Internships

 Welcome to the Software Engineering Internships repository!
 This repository serves as a resource for students and aspiring software engineers seeking internship opportunities in the tech industry.
-Our goal is to provide an up-to-date and easily accessible collection of internship positions across various companies locates in **USA, Canada and Remote Only**.
+Our goal is to provide an up-to-date and easily accessible collection of internship positions across various companies located in the **USA, Canada and Remote Only**.

 # About This Repository
 This repository is the result of an automated web scraping project that aims to compile information about available software engineering internships.
 We understand how challenging and time-consuming it can be to search for internships, and this project is here to simplify that process.